Optimal Network Topology of Multi-Agent Systems subject to Computation and Communication Latency (with proofs)

 \subsection{system model}

 We consider a circular formation composed of $ N $ agents, where each agent $ i\in[N] $ is modeled as a single integrator:

-where $ \xbar{i}{t}\in\Real{} $ is the state of agent $ i $ at time $ t $, the control input $ \ubar{i}{t}\in\Real{} $ affects the state variation at time $ t $, and $ \noisebar{i}{t} $ is standard Brownian noise.
-Each agent computes its control input $ \ubar{i}{t} $ exploiting its own (measured) state and possibly others received via wireless in a symmetric fashion. \begin{ass} Agent $ i $ receives measurements from the agent pairs $ \ell $ positions ahead and behind, $ \ell = 1,...,n < \nicefrac{N}{2} $.
-All inter-agent transmissions are subject to the communication delay $ \taun = f(n)\tau_{\textit{min}} $, where the rate $ f(n) $ is a non-decreasing sequence and $ \tau_{\textit{min}} \in \Realp{} $ is a constant. \end{ass} \begin{rem} Even though the linear rate $ f(n) = n $ looks more natural, other rates are possible, \eg if the measurements are processed or compressed upon acquisition.
-In general, $ f(n) $ may be estimated or learned from transmission data. \end{rem} The control input has the following structure:
+where $ \xbar{i}{t}, \ubar{i}{t}\in\Real{} $ are the state and the control input of agent $ i $ at time $ t $, respectively, and $ \noisebar{i}{t} $ is a standard Brownian motion.
+Each agent computes its control input $ \ubar{i}{t} $ exploiting the mismatches between its own state (measured) and other agents' states (received via wireless). \begin{ass} Agent $ i $ receives state measurements from the $ n < \nicefrac{N}{2} $ agent pairs located $ \ell $ positions ahead and behind, $ \ell = 1,...,n $.
+Measurements are received after the delay $ \taun = f(n)\tau_{\textit{min}} $ from the corresponding state sampling, where $ f(n) $ is a non-decreasing sequence and $ \tau_{\textit{min}} \in \Realp{} $ is a constant. \end{ass} \begin{rem} The time $ \taun $ embeds both the communication delay, due to channel constraints, and the computation delay, arising if the agents preprocess the acquired measurements.
+In practice, $ f(n) $ is to be estimated or learned from data. \end{rem} The control input at time $ t $ has the following structure: